 Nearby are Old Erie Canal State Historic Park, Verona Beach State Park, Steuben Memorial State Historic Site, and Oriskany Battlefield State Historic Site.

-Park Improvements! - Please note: the campground will close right after Labor Day 2014.
-Upgrades to all utilities will take place during this time.
-The campground will reopen Memorial Day weekend of 2015.
+2015 Park Improvements! - Please note: the campground will have a delayed start, opening Memorial Day weekend of 2015.

 Each year the campground makes every effort to provide safe swimming opportunities by testing the water and by keeping the swimming areas staffed with lifeguards.
 Please be aware that if the safety of our swimmers is compromised, due to lack of lifeguard coverage or water quality issues, swimming will be prohibited and therefore cannot be a guaranteed activity.
 We apologize for this inconvenience as it may occur with little advance notice.